-article in 2016, we reported on proposed changes to the practical driving test.
-On Monday 4 December 2017, the changes came into effect.
+On 4 December 2017, changes to the practical driving test came into effect.
 The aim, said the DVSA, was to reduce the number of road traffic collisions and serious injuries on Britain's roads

 Here, we take you through the changes with the input of two experts closely involved with driver training and road safety.
-Peter Rodger is head of driving rel="noopener noreferrer" advice at IAMRoadSmart (@IAMRoadSmart
+Peter Rodger is head of driving advice at IAMRoadSmart (@IAMRoadSmart

 ), and former deputy head of driver training at the Metropolitan Police.
 He's been directly involved in the discussion around the test updates.
-Jackie Violet is a professional driver trainer, an approved driving instructor (ADI) with the Driving Standards Agency, and rel="noopener noreferrer" a member of the Driving rel="noopener noreferrer" Instructors Association (@the_DIA
+Jackie Violet is a professional driver trainer, an approved driving instructor (ADI) with the Driving Standards Agency, and a member of the Driving Instructors Association (@the_DIA

 More independent driving

-The length of the independent driving part of the test has been doubled from 10 to 20 minutes.
+The length of the independent driving part of the test doubled from 10 to 20 minutes.

 'This is an important update,' says Jackie.
 'The driving test is a basic standard to show that you are safe to drive on your own - negotiating yourself through junctions, roundabouts and traffic lights without direction from the examiner is an important part of that.'